jwhudnall/CryptoCards/README.md

 ## How to Play
 1. Press the "Play Button"
-2. Click squares to reveal the underlying NFT or meme.
+2. Click cards to reveal their face.
-3. Click again to see if you found a match.
+3. Click another to see if you found a match.

 ## Rules
 1. Points accrue for each card flipped.